Bylaws and Constitution of The International Society for Plastination

-The Executive Committee shall consist of the President, the Vice-president, the Past-President, the Secretary, the Treasurerand the four councilors.
+The Executive Committee shall consist of the President, the Vice-president, the Immediate Past-President, the Secretary, the Treasurer, Distinguish Members and eight councilors.
 They shall be responsible for the general running of the Society and ensure the various sub-committees perform their duties.

 Section 2 – Membership Committee

 The Membership Committee shall consist of the Vice-president (chairman), the Treasurer and each regional representative.
 Regional representatives shall be appointed by the Executive, and shall assist in the recruiting of members and the collection of dues in their own area of responsibility.
 The current regions with representatives are: U.S.A., Canada, Europe and Australia.
 This committee shall receive all applications for membership, remit dues to the treasurer and maintain a list of members.